apache/geode/geode-examples/README.md

 ### Installation and a Tutorial for Beginners

 *  [How to Install](http://geode.docs.pivotal.io/docs/getting_started/installation/install_standalone.html)
-*  Set a `GEODE_HOME` environment variable to point to the `bin` directory of the installation.
-For those that have built from source, this will be the `geode-assembly/build/install/apache-geode` directory.
+*  Set a `GEODE_HOME` environment variable to point to the root directory of the installation; this directory contains `bin/`.
+For those that have built from source, it will be the `geode-assembly/build/install/apache-geode` directory.
 *  If desired run the tutorial: [Apache Geode in 15 minutes or Less](http://geode.docs.pivotal.io/docs/getting_started/15_minute_quickstart_gfsh.html)

 ### Basics